 Well not for Hacienda San Angel Guests!
-Only a stone’s throw away you will find the Isla Rio Cuale, one of Puerto Vallarta´s best kept secrets so close to our hotel.
-Make sure you ask our concierge to prepare you a box lunch to snack on while you enjoy all the happenings at this special spot so close………….yet so far.
+Only a stone’s throw away you will find the Isla Rio Cuale, one of Puerto Vallarta´s best-kept secrets so close to our hotel.
+Make sure you ask our concierge to prepare you a box lunch to snack on while you enjoy all the happenings at this special spot so close….yet so far.

 There is a whole long island green with such diverse flora and fauna that is engulfed by the rushing rivers of the Isla Rio Cuale.
-Make sure to sip a margarita at one of the restaurants on the island and if you need to cool off take a dip in the river or even better, enjoy air conditioning at a so very special piano bar, the Iconic El Incanto Music Club.
+Make sure to sip a margarita at one of the restaurants on the island and if you need to cool off take a dip in the river or even better, enjoy air conditioning at a very special piano bar, the Iconic El Incanto Music Club.

 The Isla Cuale has 2 hanging wooden bridges that you must cross.
-But………don´t lose your balance.
+But…don´t lose your balance.

-The Isla Rio Cuale was originally considered for a play area almost half a century ago for the children of Puerto Vallarta.
+The Isla Rio Cuale was originally considered a play area almost half a century ago for the children of Puerto Vallarta.

 There is a Bronze John Houston monument located on the island.
-This monument was placed to mark the 25th anniversary of his movie “The Night of the Iguana” that was filmed at Mismaloya Beach.
+This monument was placed to mark the 25th anniversary of his movie “The Night of the Iguana” which was filmed at Mismaloya Beach.
 Make sure to take a selfie!

 Shopping, Shopping, Shopping!
-You will find some wonderful vendors selling some must have souvenirs and Mexican handicrafts.
+You will find some wonderful vendors selling some must-have souvenirs and Mexican handicrafts.

 You can walk back up the stairs to Hacienda San Angel or jump in a taxi only two-minutes away.